rsc/tmp/mpt/DESIGN.md

 Cominbing the Merkle and Patricia pieces, a Merkle Patricia Tree provides the following operations:

- - Set(key, val, epoch): add a new key-value pair to the map, updating the map's epoch.
+ - Set(key, val): add a new key-value pair to the map.
- - Snap(): return the tree root's key prefix and hash.
+ - Snap(version): set the tree's version and return the tree root's key prefix and hash.
  - Prove(key): return a proof of the result of looking up a given key in the current snapshot.
 A separate library function `Verify` verifies a proof and returns the lookup result (whether the key was found and, if so, its associated value).
- - Sync: flush recent changes to disk.
+ - Sync(): flush recent changes to disk.

 The recursive hash of an MPT is defined as follows: